DwayneDibley/pyawk/README.md

 # pyawk

-This module supplies the base functionality of awk to python programs.
+This module supplies the base functionality of awk to python3 programs, and is an updated version of the earlier pyawk program which was written at the turn of the century
+.
 The name awk comes from the initials of its designers: Alfred V. Aho Peter
 J. Weinberger, and brian W. Hernighan.
 The original version of awk was written in 1977.
 Since then there have been several versions nawk, gawk